Configure cross-account access to AWS Glue data catalogs

 -

-Choose Data sources.
+Choose Data sources and catalogs.
 The data catalog that you registered is listed in the Data source name column.

 -